-Wedding is a beautiful association of a man and a woman, which existed since the time unknown.
+Wedding is a beautiful association of a man and a woman, which existed since the time unknown same as the wedding cultures.
 A wedding has utmost importance in human life and sets the foundation of society.

 Though a wedding is considered to be one of the most important ceremonies across the world the actual traditions and ceremonies performed during a wedding differ from place to place and from culture to culture.

 Here, we will discuss some of the best wedding cultures you must know:

 In Italy, confetti is a sweet treat, to be specific sugar-coated almonds that the guests attending the wedding receive during the reception.
 In the olden days, confetti was also thrown on the bride and the groom, but with time, it was replaced with tiny pieces of paper called Coriandoli.